 - Be frank with the student about the limits of your ability to help them and let them know that you can help them get to experts who can help them address their concerns.

-- If the student appears to be in imminent danger of hurting self or others, contact the counseling center or the campus police immediately.
+- If the student appears to be in imminent danger of hurting self or others, contact GT CARE, the Counseling Center or the Campus Police immediately.
 Do not promise to keep threats to self or others secret.

-If the student agrees to the referral you can offer to walk the student over to the Counseling Center to set up their Initial Consultation.
-Finally, you should follow up with the student at a later date to show your continued interest even if he/she did not accept your attempted referral.
-In emergency situations involving students who are unwilling or unable to seek help on their own, you may call the Counseling Center, The Office of the Dean of Students, or the campus police.
+If the student agrees to the referral you can offer to walk the student over to GT CARE (Smithgall, Room 102B, a separate department from the Counseling Center) to be assessed.
+Finally, you should follow up with the student at a later date to show your continued interest even if they did not accept your attempted referral.
+In emergency situations involving students who are unwilling or unable to seek help on their own, you may call GT CARE, the Counseling Center, The Office of the Dean of Students, or the Campus Police.

 How to make a referral

-- If the emergency occurs within Counseling Center business hours (Monday-Friday 8 a.m.-5 p.m. or Thursdays 8 a.m. – 7 p.m. ) call 894-2575 and ask to speak to a Counseling Center administrator or the therapist who is on duty for such calls.
+- If the emergency occurs within business hours (Monday-Friday 8 a.m.-5 p.m.) call GT CARE at 404-894-3498 and ask to speak to a the therapist who is on duty for such calls.

 - Provide the therapist with a description of the situation that has led to your concern.